ryszard/agency/README.md

-# 🏢🤖Agency - An Idiomatic Go Interface for OpenAI API🚀
+# 🏢🤖Agency - An Idiomatic Go Interface for the OpenAI API🚀

 ## 🎯 Overview